-This court held a recorded telephonic preliminary pretrial conference on August 22, 2008.
-Plaintiff is representing herself and appeared without an attorney.
-Defendant appeared by Sarah A. Zylstra.
+This court held a recorded telephonic preliminary pretrial conference in both these cases on February 24, 2011.
+Plaintiffs appeared by Daniel Bach.
+The defendant appeared by Hilarie Snyder.
+Counterclaim defendant Lisa Parks appeared without an attorney.
 The court set the schedule and discussed with the parties how this case will go forward.
+Because Lisa Parks currently is representing herself, the court is using its pro se version of the preliminary pretrial conference order.